 The more people who know the benefits of properly disposing of unneeded or expired medications, the less risk of dangerous medications ending up in the wrong hands.

-Prepare Medication for Disposal
+How to Prepare Medication for Disposal

 While tackling a project like cleaning out the medicine cabinet can seem daunting, it can be easily broken down into four steps:

-Gather all your medications in one place.
+- Gather all your medications in one place.
 Separate medicine that you still need from expired, unwanted, or unneeded medications.

-Maintain your privacy by removing all labels with identifying information from bottles.
+- Maintain your privacy by removing all labels with identifying information from bottles.

 - Lock up medications that you are still using, then store them out of reach and out of sight.

-Take your cue from Drug Take-Back Day and use this time to ensure that your family is using medication safely, for spreading the word about proper medication disposal, and for safely getting rid of drugs that you no longer want or need.
+Take your cue from Rx Take-Back Day and use this time to ensure that your family is using medication safely, for spreading the word about proper medication disposal, and for safely getting rid of drugs that you no longer want or need.